telefonicaid/fiware-glancesync/README.rst

 _______________________________

 The following is an example of a configuration file, with all the possible options auto explained in the comments.
-This file is also available in the ``conf`` directory, but be aware that GlanceSync does not read the configuration from this path unless explicitly requested by setting *GLANCESYNC_CONFIG*.
+A configuration file like this can be generated invoking *script/generated_config_file.py*

 .. glancesync_conf_begin
 .. code::